gds32571/soil_moisture_wemos/README.md

  and switch between going to sleep after a report, or staying awake indefinitely.

- See services.png for an better view.
+ See services.png for a different view.

    A helpful webpage from randomnerdtutorials: